manmeet3/Medical-SSL-SimCLRv2/simclrv2_existing_arch_training/README.md

 2. Supervised finetuning the linear head (weights saved in finetuning_chkpts folder)
 3. Self-training/distillation of task predictions (See colab notebooks)

 ![Simclrv2 Architecture](https://miro.medium.com/max/1770/1*Co4X6v8d2i0w0e7VMhLYOQ.jpeg)

+The main issue encountered with this approach was the slightly outdated implementation of the code using tf1.
+This led to long quests in finding approaprate documentation creating custom tf datasets.
+The documentation provided on the tf website mentioned alot of features that did not exist in the versions mentioned under requirements.txt